 Hello and thank you for visiting my website.
 My name is Edward Boot.
-I am a first degree black belt in Shotokan and I also hold my first belt (rank 5th Kyu) in Battōjutsu.
+I am a second degree black belt in Shotokan karate and I also hold my first belt (rank 5th Kyu) in Battōjutsu.
 I started karate when I was just a kid in October of 2000.
 Why did I start karate?
 Well as a kid, part of it was pop culture.
 To this day, I am a huge fan of fighting movies and video games, particularly of the Mortal Kombat franchise.
 Besides that, I wanted to join a sport and a few of my friends were in karate and they liked going.
 I decided to give it a try and I loved it.

 I was once the kid in the back of the class like everyone else.
 But I worked hard and I wanted to prove myself.
 I started to compete in many tournaments and to this date I have competed in over one hundred tournaments.
 Before I knew it, I had a room filled with over three hundred trophies.
 I joined and was one of the first members of the Kumite International competition team in 2002.
-I competed all over the northeast including Pennsylvania, Ohio, Maryland, Viginia, and parts of Canada.
-To this day I occassionally still attend local tournaments to perform kata and weapons routines.
+I competed all over the northeast including Pennsylvania, Ohio, Maryland, Virginia, and parts of Canada.
+To this day I occasionally still attend local tournaments to perform kata and weapons routines.

 - Multiple USAKF Medals across many years of competition